 Ditra Over Plywood

 For Ditra to be able to provide these benefits, it must be installed properly.
-While not difficult to do, there are a number of potential pitfalls for those who try to take shortcuts or don’t properly follow the directions.
-A poor installation can still look good, but not turn out to be good over time; eventually the tile will come loose.
+While not difficult to do, there are many potential pitfalls for those who try to take shortcuts or don’t properly follow directions.
+A poor installation can still look good, but not turn out to be good over time; eventually, the tile will come loose.
 But if installed properly, Ditra will help guarantee a long-lasting installation.

 Proper Floor Preparation